Ghoulardi: Background

-Anderson, a big band and jazz and classic film enthusiast, was born in Boston on November 12, 1923, grew up in Lynn, Massachusetts, and served in the U.S. Navy during WWII.
+Anderson, a big band and jazz and classic film enthusiast, was born in Lawrence, Massachusetts on November 12, 1923, grew up in Lynn, Massachusetts, and served in the U.S. Navy during World War II.
 After the war, he worked as a disc jockey in several markets, including Cleveland, Ohio, before switching to television.
 He joined the staff of WJW TV-8 in 1961 as an announcer and movie program host, but his original hosted movie program was soon cancelled, although he remained under contract to the station as a booth announcer.
 Anderson then agreed to host Shock Theater in character for an additional $65 per week on top of his regular salary.